hieuvp/learning-python/name-variable/README.md

 The reason for this is that Python uses the value known in the scope of importingScript.

 ## Conclusion

+Thanks to this special variable, you can decide whether you want to run the script.
+Or that you want to import the functions defined in the script.

 In this short article,
 I explained how you can use the `__name__` variable to write Python modules.